trambarhq/relaks-django-data-source/README.md

 * `preventDefault()` - stop pending operations from proceeding despite authorization having been granted
 * `stopImmediatePropagation()` - stop other listeners from receiving the event

 Generally, there's no reason to prevent the default behavior from happen.
-Do so only makes sense if the app fails to gain some other authorization.
+Doing so only makes sense if the app has failEd to gain some other necessary authorization.

 ### change